DAg2no/Work-page/readme.md

 ## Features

-- **Home/Welcome Section:** Introduces me and provides a brief overview of my skills and expertise.
 - **Portfolio Section:** Showcases my projects with descriptions, images, and links to live demos or repositories.

-- **About Me Section:** Provides detailed information about my background, education, and work experience.
-- **Skills Section:** Highlights my technical skills, including programming languages, frameworks, and tools.
+- **Skills Section:** Highlights my technical skills, including programming languages, frameworks.
 - **Contact Section:** Enables visitors to get in touch with me through a contact form or contact details.
 - **Responsive Design:** The website is optimized for various devices and screen sizes.
+- **About Me Section:** Provides detailed information about my background, education, and work experience.

 ## Technologies Used